open-condo-software/condo/apps/condo/docs/migrations.md

 ### CommandError: Conflicting migrations detected

-If you faced this message, do:
+It's better to roll back your migration and recreate it.
+But sometimes you should do:

 ```
 docker-compose run app python apps/condo/.kmigrator/manage.py makemigrations --merge